-If you were seriously injured while working on a construction site, there are two potential avenues for compensation: a workers’ compensation claim or a personal injury lawsuit against a third party that does not employ you.
-A Hillsboro construction accident lawyer at Harris Velázquez Gibbens, PC can assist you in identifying the right option for your case and pursuing an outcome that covers your medical bills, lost wages, and other damages.
+If you were seriously injured while working on a construction site, there are two potential avenues for compensation: a workers’ compensation claim or a personal injury lawsuit against a third party.
+A Hillsboro construction accident lawyer at Harris Velázquez Gibbens, PC, can assist you in identifying the right option for your case and pursuing an outcome that covers your medical bills, lost wages, and other damages.
 Call us today to schedule your free consultation.

 Types of Construction Accidents in Hillsboro, OR